Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-1.md

 The Discovery Agent only discovers published APIs where the stage has tags defined in the agent configuration file.
 See AWS_DISCOVERYTAGS.

-There are two operating modes of the Discovery Agent, one is receiving continuous changes from AWS API Gateway and pushing to Amplify.
-The other synchronizing all APIs and then exits.

-### Continuous Discovery Overview

-In this mode the agent will receive change events for configuration changes to AWS API Gateway resources.
-These events will be processed and sent to Enterprise Marketplace.
-This mode is also required to manage subscriptions and subscription notifications.

-### Synchronous Discovery Overview

-In this mode the agent will read the configuration on AWS API Gateway and send all REST APIs to Amplify API Service Registry.
-Once it has completed this task it will exit and no additional changes will be sent to Amplify until the agent is executed again.
-This mode does not handle any subscription events.

-The configuration of the AWS_QUEUENAME is not used in this mode.

 ### Create your Discovery Agent configuration

 All common agent variables can be found [here](/docs/connect_manage_environ/connected_agent_common_reference/agent-variables#agent-variables).